manuelbl/ttn-esp32/README.md

 ## New in version 4.0 (prerelease)

+- Support for deep sleep and power off
 - Verified compatibility with ESP-IDF v4.3
 - Upgraded underlying library mcci-catena/arduino-lmic to v4.0.1 (improved channel shuffling)
 - C API